 Postcards from the Trenches: Germans and Americans Visualize the Great War

-Soon after the United States entered the war in 1917, the U.S. Commission on Public Information, created to coordinate government propaganda efforts, suggested the idea of official war artists.
-The Army commissioned eight artists as captains in the Corps of Engineers to record their impressions of the conflict beginning in March 1918.
+Soon after the United States entered the war in 1917, the U.S. Commission on Public Information suggested the idea of official war artists.
+The Army commissioned eight artists as captains in the American Expeditionary Forces to record their impressions of the conflict beginning in March 1918.
 Subjected to danger just like ordinary soldiers, these eight individuals produced more than five hundred depictions of their experiences on the Western Front.

 The exhibitions webside introduces the works of Otto Shubert and conveyes further information on that subject: www.postcardsfromthetrenches.com/postcards